Anecdotes about

 Basil Rathbone

 Basil Rathbone touched many lives.
 Some people knew him well, some only slightly, and most people only saw him on the movie screen or on the stage.
 On this page you can share your memories of Basil Rathbone, no matter how well you knew him, or didn't know him.
 Perhaps something amusing happened when you were getting his autograph, or perhaps a particular Rathbone performance inspired you in a special way (to become an actor, for example).
 No matter what your memory is, if you'd like to share it here with other Rathbone fans, please e-mail me.
-You may remain anonymous if you wish, or have your name and e-mail included.
+You may remain anonymous if you wish, or have your name and/or e-mail included.
 (Please make your wishes clear in your e-mail to me.)
 And don't be intimidated by David Macklin's delightful reminiscences of Working with Basil!

 Marcia Jessen, gisbourne@basilrathbone.net